DefaultValue/dockerizer_for_php/Readme.md

 php bin/console module:deploy-after-magento /folder/to/modules --mysql-container=mysql56
 ```

-To copying modules before Magento 2 installation use option "together":
+To copy modules prior to installing Magento 2 use the option `together` or short `t`:

 ```bash
 php bin/console module:deploy-after-magento /folder/to/modules --mysql-container=mysql56 -t
 ```

 ## Generating SSL certificates ##

 Manually generated SSL certificates must be places in `/misc/share/ssl/`.
 This folder is linked to Docker containers and